-In the February 2012 edition of our bulletin Defence Brief we again warned that Australia was still slow-marching to a constitutional and institutional crisis unless the PM stepped in to counsel, reprimand or move Smith.
+In February 2012 [Defence Brief 146] we again warned that Australia was still slow-marching to a constitutional and institutional crisis unless the PM stepped in to counsel, reprimand or move Smith.

 Civil-control-of-the-military is an essential Westminister-system principle but it must be exercised constitutionally, legally and properly.

 No Minister in any portfolio has untrammelled power just because he or she is a Minister.

 The importance of this principle goes back centuries.